An efficient Lagrangian-based heuristic to solve a multi-objective sustainable supply chain problem: Computational experiments

 Table \ref{tab:exp1_cs_inst} {shows} which factories and warehouses are opened in the solutions found by \emph{MathLagr}, \emph{MathFix} and the exact method in AUGMECON2 to optimize the economic, environmental and social criteria.
 Additionally, {in this table we} point out the entities installed at maximum and minimum {capacities}.
 The marks $A,L$ and $M$ indicate, respectively, the exact method, \emph{MathLagr}, and \emph{MathFix}.

-It is possible to note in Table \ref{tab:exp1_cs_inst}, {that there} is no difference in the selection of entities to be opened at maximum or minimum capacity by \emph{MathLagr} and the exact method.
-In the solution obtained by \emph{MathFix}, on the other hand, warehouses $W_2$ to $W_9$ are opened at minimum capacity{.}
+It is possible to observe in Table \ref{tab:exp1_cs_inst} that there is no difference in the selection of factories to be opened at maximum or minimum capacity in the solutions found by any of the methods.
+Both the exact method and \emph{MathLagr} opened warehouse $W_9$ in addition to warehouse $W_1$, which is opened at a fixed capacity in every solution, in the solutions that optimize the economic function. \emph{MathFix}, on the other hand, selected warehouse $W_5$ besides $W_1$.

+The solutions obtained by the three methods for the environmental minimization problem open more warehouses than the economic objective maximization solutions.

+When minimizing the environmental objective function, the most relevant decisions for the environmental impact are those related to manufacturing and remanufacturing.
+Such decisions correspond to approximately $99.94\%$ of the environmental impacts on the solution that minimizes the environmental objective function.
+Transportation and entity location decisions represent only \minor{$0.4\%$ and $0.2\%$} of the overall environmental impacts on such a solution, respectively.

+By comparing the environmental impacts due to the installation of additional warehouses on the solution of the mono-objective problem that minimizes the environmental objective function, they were 43.43\% greater than such impacts on the solution that maximizes the economic objective.
+Nonetheless, the environmental impacts due to manufacturing and remanufacturing on the environmental minimization solution are \minor{approximately $7\%$} lower than such impacts on the economic optimization solution.
+Note that, as mentioned earlier, manufacturing and remanufacturing represent the overwhelming majority of the environmental impacts.
+As a consequence, this difference in the overall solution is \minor{approximately $7\%$.}

+\minor{From these results, we can see that the model and the methods can properly identify the manufacturing and remanufacturing activities as the most representative activities for the environmental impact.
+Thereby, it is recommended for the company to perform a careful analysis and estimations on the parameters that affect both the manufacturing and remanufacturing technology costs and environmental impacts.
+We also recommend performing a sensitivity analysis on these parameters when dealing with different industrial segments.}

-{Except for} factory \camila{$F_1$} and warehouse \camila{$W_1$}, required by the case study to be opened at a fixed capacity in {every solution,} all the remaining entities are opened at maximum capacity in the solutions that optimize the environmental and social functions.
+Except for warehouse {$W_1$}, required by the case study to be opened at a fixed capacity in every solution, all the remaining warehouses are opened at maximum capacity in the solutions obtained by the exact method through the optimization of the social function. \emph{MathLagr} and \emph{MathFix} opened, respectively, 7 and 8 out of the 9 available warehouses when optimizing the social function.

-{In t}he solutions {obtained by} \emph{MathLagr} and \emph{MathFix} {to optimize} the objective functions individually air and sea transportation {are employed} by using the four airports and the two seaports.
-In the solution obtained by the exact method {when maximizing} the economic function, {apart from the two seaports, only airports $Air_2$ and $Air_3$ operate.}
+\minor{The social solution benefits from more entities and transportation.
+We suggest, thereby, to analyze in detail choices associated with solutions that benefit the social criterion.
+Moreover, companies might have strategic goals or preferences in selecting certain entities.
+Therefore, it is advisable to take these issues into account when selecting the best trade-off solution involving social optimization. }